 - Describe a concept for a feature-length movie, fiction or documentary, which you would like to develop.
 (No more than two pages)

 - Visual Sample (choose one) (Upload in Portfolio Section)

 - Video Option: Create a narrative video that is no longer than five minutes in which you had a major creative role.
 The video can be live-action or animation, fiction or documentary, but it should reflect your aesthetic tastes and intellectual and emotional interests.
 You must specify what role(s) you played.
 Submit only one video.
 Multiple submissions will cause your application to be rejected.

 - Photo Option: Prepare a series of eight photographs you have taken which, when viewed in a specific sequence, portray a unique and original character or which tell a simple narrative story.
-Also, include a one-page narrative about the character being portrayed in the photos.
+Also include a one-page narrative about the character being portrayed in the photos.
 The images may either be black-and-white or in color.
-Please upload the photos in order of sequence(1-8).
-Please upload the required one page narrative into the online application.
+Please upload the photos in order of sequence.
+The one-page narrative must be uploaded in PDF format only.

 - Creative Portfolio List (Must be uploaded in PDF format only)